 Before the Presidential Records Act, archiving presidential records was an unofficial norm.
-Franklin Delano Roosevelt set the precedent in 1940 when he established the first presidential library and began donating his papers there.
-After that, records preservation became a policy that Congress didn’t feel the need to enforce through legislation until the 1970s, when Richard Nixon very publically broke it.
+Franklin D. Roosevelt set the precedent in 1940 when he established the first presidential library and began donating his papers there.
+After that, records preservation became a policy that Congress didn’t feel the need to enforce through legislation until the 1970s, when Richard M. Nixon very publicly broke it.

 Recommended for you

 At the time, presidential records were still legally considered a president’s private property.
 Nixon could donate them to the National Archives, but the archives could not demand them—and Nixon didn’t think Congress could either.
 Rather than face impeachment, Nixon resigned in 1974 and threatened to destroy the tapes.

 As a stopgap measure, Congress passed the Presidential Recordings and Materials Preservation Act of 1974 to seize Nixon records pertaining to Watergate and government abuse and preserve them in the National Archives.
 The government obtained most of the recordings, though it never discovered what had been on one of the tape’s famous 18-and-a-half-minute gap.

 Four years later, Congress passed the broader Presidential Records Act that required every president to archive official records (the 1974 act only applied to Nixon).
 The new act went into effect in 1981, when Ronald Reagan began his term.